15 Email Campaign Examples to Create High-Converting Campaigns

 An e-shot is a short marketing email that many consumers find annoying.
 However, they’re differentiated from spam because they’re not unsolicited.

 It’s heavy on the images and low on the text.
-Most of them also have some sort of countdown (to create urgency) and very hyped-up prose.
+Most e-shots also have some sort of countdown (to create urgency) and hyped-up prose.

-In my opinion, text-based email campaign examples always work better.
-They’re more likely to find their way into consumers inboxes instead of the promotions folder, and they’re readable for people who only accept plain-text emails.
+In our opinion, text-based email campaign examples always work better.
+They’re more likely to find their way into consumers’ inboxes instead of the promotions folder, and they’re readable for people who only accept plain-text emails.

 As always, if you’re interested in creating e-shots, test them with your audience.
-People might respond favorably, in which case you can maneuver them into your email campaign on a regular basis.
+People might respond favorably, in which case you can maneuver them into your email campaign regularly.

 How can I grow my email list fast?